d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   files by using `autoload/2' and `use_module/2' directives.
 To find all implicitly autoloaded predicates in the current `sweeprolog-mode' buffer and make the dependencies on them explicit, use the command `M-x sweeprolog-update-dependencies' bound to `C-c C-u'.

+  Key: C-c C-u (sweeprolog-update-dependencies)
+        Add explicit dependencies for implicitly autoloaded predicates in the current buffer.
+  User Option: sweeprolog-note-implicit-autoloads
+        If non-nil, have Flymake complain about implicitly autoloaded predicates in `sweeprolog-mode' buffers.

   This command analyzes the current buffer and adds or updates `autoload/2' and `use_module/2' as needed.

-  By default, when `flymake' integration is enabled (see [Examining diagnostics]), calls to implicitly autoloaded predicates are marked and reported as `flymake' diagnostics.
-To inhibit `flymake' from diagnosing implicit autoloads, customize the user option `sweeprolog-note-implicit-autoloads' to nil.
+  By default, when Flymake integration is enabled (see [Examining diagnostics]), calls to implicitly autoloaded predicates are marked and reported as Flymake diagnostics.
+To inhibit Flymake from diagnosing implicit autoloads, customize the user option `sweeprolog-note-implicit-autoloads' to nil.

-[Examining diagnostics] See section Examining diagnostics
+[Examining diagnostics] See section Examining Diagnostics

 Term Search
 ───────────

   You can search for Prolog terms matching a given search term with the command `M-x sweeprolog-term-search'.

+  Key: C-c C-s (sweeprolog-term-search)
+        Search for Prolog terms matching a given search term in the current buffer.
+  Command: sweeprolog-term-search-repeat-forward
+        Repeat the last Term Search, searching forward from point.
+  Command: sweeprolog-term-search-repeat-backward
+        Repeat the last Term Search, searching backward from point.

   This command, bound by default to `C-c C-s' in `sweeprolog-mode' buffers, prompts for a Prolog term to search for and finds terms in the current buffer that the search term subsumes.
 It highlights all matching terms in the buffer and moves the cursor to the beginning of the next match after point.
 For example, to find if-then-else constructs in the current buffer do `C-c C-s _ -> _ ; _ RET'.

   While prompting for a search term in the minibuffer, this command populates the “future history” with the Prolog terms at point, with the most nested term at point on top.
-Typing `M-n' once in the minibuffer fills it the innermost term at point, typing `M-n' again cycles up the syntax tree at point filling the minibuffer with larger terms, up until the top-term at point.
+Typing `M-n' once in the minibuffer fills in the innermost term at point, typing `M-n' again cycles up the syntax tree at point filling the minibuffer with larger terms, up until the top-term at point.
 For more information about minibuffer history commands, see [Minibuffer History] in the Emacs